-Your bravery a message to world about India’s strength: PM Modi tells soldiers in Ladakh
+‘Era of expansionism over, time for development’: PM Modi sends strong message to China

 PM Modi meets soldiers injured in Galwan Valley clash

-Paying tributes to the soldiers martyred in the Galwan Valley clash, PM Modi said: "Your courage is higher than the heights where you are posted today."
+Boosting the morale of the soldiers, PM Modi said: "Your courage is higher than the heights where you are posted today."

 "The bravery of 14 Corps will be talked about everywhere.
 Tales of your bravery and valour are echoing in every house in the country.
 Bharat Mata's enemies have seen your fire and fury," the prime minister added.